b-obby/dirbussin/README.md

 # dirbussin
-a script to brute force a web application's directory
+A script to brute force a web application's directory.
+A wordlist is not included (for now) but there are plenty of open source options available online.

-As a future penetration tester, it is very likely that I will encounter an instance where I must attempt to enumerate the directory for a web application.
-I have created a script that automates this process.
-This is a much simpler version than the popular DirBuster / GoBuster
+This is a simplified version of dirbuster I have developed to practice my proficiency in Python programming.

-The following must be imported for this script to be successful
+### The following functions and libraries must be imported for this script to work
 * `requests` - enabling HTTP requests
 * `BeautifulSoup` - html parsing libary: pulls XML / HTML data from webpages
 * `threading` - enables multi-threading to help the script run faster